Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Problem Definition

 \subsection{Uncertain Semantic Maps}

 The robots operate in an environment with known geometric structure (e.g., walls) but with uncertain metric and semantic structure.
-Specifically, the uncertain environment is modeled by $M>0$ unknown, static, and labeled landmarks $\ell_i$ giving rise to an uncertain semantic map $\ccalM=\{\ell_1,\ell_2,\dots,\ell_M\}$.
+Specifically, the obstacle-free space $\Omega_{\text{free}}\subseteq\Omega$ is assumed to be known while $\Omega_{\text{free}}$ is cluttered with $M>0$ uncertain, static, and labeled landmarks $\ell_i$ giving rise to an uncertain semantic map $\ccalM=\{\ell_1,\ell_2,\dots,\ell_M\}$.
 Each landmark $\ell_i=\{\bbx_i,c_i\}\in\ccalM$ is defined by its position $\bbx_i\in \Omega$ and its class $c_i\in\ccalC$, where $\ccalC$ is a finite set of semantic classes.
 The robots do not know the true landmark positions and classes but instead they have access to a probability distribution over the space of all possible maps.
-Such a distribution can be produced by recently proposed semantic SLAM algorithms \cite{bowman2017probabilistic,rosinol2019kimera} and typically consists of a Gaussian distribution over the landmark positions, modeling metric uncertainty in the environment, and an arbitrary discrete distribution over the landmark classes modeling semantic uncertainty.
+Such a distribution can be produced by recently proposed semantic SLAM algorithms \cite{bowman2017probabilistic,rosinol2020kimera} and typically consists of a Gaussian distribution over the landmark positions, modeling metric uncertainty in the environment, and an arbitrary discrete distribution over the landmark classes modeling semantic uncertainty.
 Specifically, we assume that $\ccalM$ is determined by parameters $(\hat{\bbx}_i,\Sigma_i, d_i)$, for all landmarks $\ell_i$, such that $\bbx_i\sim\ccalN(\hat{\bbx}_i,\Sigma_i)$, where $\hat{\bbx}_i$ and $\Sigma_i$ denote the mean and covariance matrix of the position of landmark $\ell_i$, and $c_i\sim d_i$, where $d_i:\ccalC\rightarrow [0,1]$ is an arbitrary discrete distribution over the finite set of possible classes.
 Hereafter, we compactly denote by $(\hat{\bbx},\Sigma, d)$ the parameters that determine all landmarks in the semantic map $\ccalM$.